 Ambleteuse is an interesting little town on the Opal Coast between Boulogne and Calais.
-We were staying in the neighbouring village of Audresselles but I took time out to explore Ambleteuse during the afternoon.
+We were staying in the neighbouring village of Audresselles but I took time out to visit Ambleteuse during the afternoon.

-The beaches in Ambleteuse and Audresselles are not the best along the Opal Coast being narrow and stony.
-The seafront in both places are also different in that there are no restaurant-bars or shops along the small promenades; just houses and the odd WWII bunker built by the Germans in anticipation of an Allied Invasion near the Pas de Calais.
+The beaches in both Ambleteuse and Audresselles are not the best along the Opal Coast being narrow and stony.
+The seafronts in both places are also different in that there are no restaurant-bars or shops along the small promenades; just houses and the odd WWII bunker built by the Germans in anticipation of an Allied Invasion near the Pas de Calais.

 The elegant Eglise Saint Michel is definitely worth a visit.
 I cannot tell you much about this church but, inside, it is simply stunning…